richyjackson/richyjackson.github.io/exam/warehouses.md

 | 4XL | 128 | 0.035556 |✅ Yes|✅ Yes|✅ Yes|10 |
 | 5XL | 256 | 0.071111 |✅ Yes|❌ No |✅ Yes|10 |
 | 6XL | 512 | 0.142222 |✅ Yes|❌ No |✅ Yes|10 |

-> Large warehouses do not improve data loading performance.
-As files are loaded consequtively, performance is affected by the number and size of files.
-Consider splitting files to 100-250 MB.
-### Multi-cluster Warehouses
-Multi-cluster warehouses are Standard Warehouses with multiple instances.
-Each query is assigned compute resource.
-Once this has been exhausted items are then queued.
-By adding clusters you avoid queueing<br><br>
-Each warehouse has a default of 10 clusters which can be overridden to the maxium allowable for the warehouse size<br>

 ### Warehouse modes
 There are two warehouse modes: